 Resources Needed for Day Trading

-Make sure you have all the proper resources necessary to set yourself up for success when you begin day trading.
+Make sure you have all the information and proper resources necessary to set yourself up for success when you begin day trading.

 Choose a Broker